 In special occurrences we'd rather want to specify "no amount" rather than an amount of 0.00 (zero).
 This can be useful for free samples, or when an item currently is not available.
 The Decimal type denotes a kind of special value a NaN - for "Not a Number".
-Our Money type also knows about this special value, and when rendered, $ext{\in} - for \text{ or } for \text{ or }$
+Our Money type therefore inherits this special value, but renders it for instance as \in - or \ddagger -.